5 Great Pet Lizards

 The gold dust day gecko is one of the most beautiful lizards.

 The gold-dust day gecko (Phelsuma laticauda) in my opinion is one of the most beautiful lizards.
 Native to Madagascar, these lizards are better kept as display animals rather than one that you would want to handle.
 By this I mean you can keep them in a nice enclosure and observe them in this fashion rather than take them out and hold them.
 They tend to be on the nervous side and can easily lose their tail if stressed.
 They can grow to 4 to 6 inches so keep this in mind when housing them.
 Choose an enclosure that will enable you to add a variety of live plants with large leaves.
 In Hawaii, I usually spot them lounging underneath large leaves.
 You can house a single day gecko in an upright vivarium of 10-18 gallons or so.
 The larger the enclosure, the more elaborate your can get with its living space.
-The gold-dust day gecko lives 5 to 8 years in captivity and feed on insects such as small crickets and mealworms.
+The gold-dust day gecko lives 5 to 8 years in captivity and feeds on insects such as small crickets and mealworms.
 You can also feed them commercially prepared, fruit-type foods as well.
 Read the Gold-Dust Day Gecko Species Profile here.

 With proper husbandry, The leopard gecko is probably the easiest pet lizard to keep in captivity.

-The leopard gecko (Eublepharis macularius) is probably one of the easiest pet lizard to keep in captivity.
+The leopard gecko (Eublepharis macularius) is probably one of the easiest pet lizard to keep in captivity provided you follow their care requirements.
 No special lighting is required and their diet is fairly simple.
 You can keep up to two (male and female or two females) in a 10-20 gallon long aquarium with reptile carpet as a substrate.
 Reptile carpet eliminates any chance of impaction when feeding.
 I use a covered plastic salad bowl with moistened sphagnum moss as a hide, as well as a paper towel roll.
 I keep a single heat pad on one side of the enclosure to keep them warm and that is it.
 No lighting is required as long as you dust the crickets with a calcium supplement.
 It is recommended that you keep a small container of calcium dust in the enclosure as well as they will lick calcium.
 I feed mine crickets dusted with calcium and mealworms.
 I tend to alternate between the two as some times they prefer one over the other.

 Leopard geckos come in a variety of morphs and colorations and are widely available.
 Pricing ranges from $25 to upward of several thousand dollars for a single lizard.
 It all depends on the rarity of the coloration.
 One neat aspect of the leopard gecko is the fact that it uses just one corner of the tank as a bathroom.
 For easy cleanup, I cut out a paper towel into triangle shapes and place these in the corner.
 Clean up is easy as all the droppings are on the paper towel.
 Read the Leopard Gecko Care Sheet here.